BrandonE/lichocker/README.md

 ## Obtaining the Docker image

+To obtain the image you can build it yourself or retrieve it from docker hub

 ### Building the image

 Run the following while in the lichocker directory: `docker build --tag brandone211/lichess .`